-This ministry training program was created because of the significant need in our nation, as well as in the body of Christ, to care for those dealing with cancer.
-According to the American Cancer Society, over 14.5 million people in the United States are living with or have been personally diagnosed with cancer.
-Every year, 1.6 million more people receive a cancer diagnosis.
-That means that in a church of 200 people, approximate-ly eight people are living with cancer and two more will be diagnosed with it every year.
+This ministry training program was created because of the significant need in our nation, as well as in the faith community, to care for those dealing with cancer.
+There were more than 16.9 million Americans with a history of cancer on January 1, 2019, and that number is projected to reach more than 22.1 million by 2030 based on the growth and aging of the population.
+That means that in a church of 200 people, approximately eight people are living with cancer and two more may be diagnosed with it every year.
 Each of these individuals has family members and caregivers that are affected as well.
-This Bible-based ministry training program has been developed to equip God's people with the tools needed to bring hope to the millions who are living with cancer.
+This spiritually-based ministry training program has been developed to equip God's people with the tools needed to bring hope to the millions who are living with cancer.